 Ian Ashley Biography

 Ian Ashley Biography: Ian Ashley was born on 26 October 1947 in Wuppertal, North Rhine-Westphalia, West Germany.
+As of 2024, he is 76 years old.
 In 1966, Ashley began racing after attending the Jim Russell Racing School.
 He quickly got the nickname “Crashley” due to his speed but erratic behavior.
 In 1973, he was a front-runner in Formula 5000, which he achieved in 1972.

 Ian Ashley Wiki